rpatterson/plone.app.testing/plone/app/testing/api_signature.rst

 overriden in subclasses.
 All of the rest of the utility methods and attributes should only be used inside these methods when overriden.

+    >>> help(self.beforeSetUp)
+    Help...
+        Called before the Plone site is created and configured.
+        May be overridden by subclasses to perform additional test set up before a portal is created, such as using self.loadZCML().
     >>> help(self.afterSetUp)
     Help...
     >>> help(self.beforeTearDown)
     Help...
-        Called before tearDown() is executed.
+        Called before the Plone site is removed and cleaned up.
+        May be overridden by subclasses to perform additional test clean up that needs access to the Plone site.
+    >>> help(self.afterTearDown)
+    Help...
+        Called after the Plone site has been removed and cleaned up.
-        May be overridden by subclasses to perform additional test clean up.
+        May be overridden by subclasses to perform additional test clean up, such as cleaning up any global state change not already isolated by plone.testing.

 A method for initializing add-ons, including their ZCML, are provided.
 If using ``addProfile`` or ``addProduct`` for a given add-on, it is